margaretmf/margaretmf.github.io/dataexperiments.md

 Now that I’ve shared some background interest in graph databases and social networks, I’ve decided to analyze networks within my text messages.
 In my text network analysis with [Python networkx](https://programminghistorian.org/lessons/exploring-and-analyzing-network-data-with-python), I’m not pulling data from a graph database in this case; rather I’m using structured nodes and edge data that I've created using information on who I've recently been texting with.
 * Sometimes, I’m in group texts, so through the group text data, I’m able to visualize interesting social structures and confirm the interesting social structure with a relatively high transitivity score (0.58), which means that people are often triangulated.
-* I can find brokers in the network who stand in between people well and can connect people, meaning that they can influence and give the network cohesion.
+* I can find brokers in the network who stand in between and connect people well, meaning that they can influence and give the network cohesion.
 * This is a weighted, directed graph, so in visualizing larger arrows, I can see who is sending the most text messages to each other.

 <img class="picture" src="network_transivity.jpg">